Troy Donockley: Nightwish

 Donockley's first appearance with Nightwish was on their 2007 release, Dark Passion Play, as a guest musician, providing some whistles and pipes to the songs "The Islander", "Last of the Wilds", and "Meadows of Heaven".
 He also joined them on select shows of the subsequent tour and appeared in the music video for "The Islander".
 In 2011, Donockley appeared as a guest on Imaginaerum, providing whistles, pipes, and vocals.
 He joined Nightwish again on the Imaginaerum World Tour, and also appeared on the band's concert DVD 'Showtime, Storytime'.
 He also appears in the Imaginaerum film from 2012 as a stage illusionist.

 Following the conclusion of the Imaginaerum World Tour, Donockley was made a full-time member of Nightwish in October 2013.
 He plays various instruments within the band, including the pipes and whistles, as well as bouzouki and electric and acoustic guitars.

-He provides the main vocals for Nightwish's single ‘Harvest’, released in 2020, one of only two songs on the album not to feature frontwoman Floor Jansen on lead vocals.
+He provides the main vocals for Nightwish's single ‘Harvest’, released in 2020, one of only two songs on the album Human. :II: Nature. not to feature frontwoman Floor Jansen on lead vocals.